Chapter Fifty Three

 "Where are you shooting?"

 "The East End, which is what remains of one might call poor in London.
 There has been recent development, as happened in Hell's Kitchen in Manhattan in the eighties.
 London, according to Childers, has stretches of low end interspersed with wealthy development all over the city.
-Like Manhattan and much of Brooklyn, London has become so wealthy that seedy has largely disappeared."
+Like pats of Manhattan and much of the outer boroughs, London has become so wealthy that seedy has largely disappeared."

 Janah, "East End is an immigrant mishmash, Bangladeshi, African, Caribbean, Turkish, Kurdish and Orthodox Jewish communities.
 Some of it is semi gentrified, it's also home to the so called creative crowd, much like Greenwich Village used to be before they all got priced out."